 I think there are 3 true tips:

 – The first is for tourists like me who do not want to walk 15 km in the park but want to see every part.
-There in the Botanical Garden, a bus called the “tram,” which is included in the admission fee and tour by the Botanical Garden with several stops.
+A bus called the “tram” is included in the admission fee and tour by the Botanical Garden with several stops in the Botanical Garden.

-If you do not take the tram, you have two options: either you are going all around the garden, or you make the return trip on the same path, which I think is a bit silly unless your super passionate 🙂
+If you do not take the tram, you have two options: either you are going all around the Garden, or you make the return trip on the same path, which I think is a bit silly unless you are super passionate 🙂

 – The third tip is for locals.
-I discovered that there were plenty of New Yorkers who had an annual pass and who came there for a run !!!
+I discovered that plenty of New Yorkers had an annual pass and who came there for a run !!!

-And frankly, they are so right, it has to be very nice to run in this beautiful Botanical Gardens instead of running through the streets of the Bronx !!! 🙂
+And frankly, they are so right, and it has to be very nice to run in these beautiful Botanical Gardens instead of running through the streets of the Bronx !!! 🙂

 Where is the New York Botanical Garden?